-Meet the staff and faculty of the Elizabethtown College division of Theatre and Dance.
+Meet the faculty of the Elizabethtown College Division of Fine and Performing Arts, Department of Theatre and Dance.

 firstname.lastname@example.org | 717-361-1160

-Michael has worked with the Lancaster County Community Foundation as a grants reader and evaluator, with Lancaster’s Fulton Theatre as a play reader for their Discovery Project new play competition, and with VSA Pennsylvania in organizing a campus workshop on Audio Description in the theatre for the visually impaired.
+Michael works with the Lancaster County Community Foundation annually as a grants reader and evaluator.
+He has also worked with Lancaster’s Fulton Theatre as a play reader for their Discovery Project new play competition, and with VSA Pennsylvania in organizing a campus workshop on Audio Description in the theatre for the visually impaired.

 Michael earned a Ph.
 D. in theatre at The Ohio State University, an MFA in directing at Wayne State University, and a BA in theatre and English from Hamline University.